backdrop-contrib/slick/README.txt

 A full release should be reasonable after proper feedbacks from the community, some code cleanup, and optimization where needed.
 Patches are very much welcome.

-Alpha and Beta releases are for developers only.
-Be aware of possible breakage.
+Alpha, Beta, DEV releases are for developers only.
+Beware of possible breakage.

 However if it is broken, unless an update is explicitly required, clearing cache should fix most issues during DEV phases.
 Prior to any update, always visit: